medinajulioc/va-claims-app/log.md

 # VA Claims App - Implementation Log

+## May 16, 2025 - Removed User Pages Section from Sidebar

+### Changes

+1. **Sidebar Navigation Update**:
+   - Removed the entire "User Pages" section from the sidebar navigation
+   - Removed the following items and their subitems:
+     - Authentication (with Login v1, Login v2, Register v1, Register v2, and Forgot Password subitems)
+     - VA.gov (external link)

+### Rationale

+The entire User Pages section was removed to complete the streamlining of the navigation and focus exclusively on the core VA Claims functionality.
+This change eliminates authentication-related pages that are handled through other means and removes the external VA.gov link that isn't essential to the main application flow.
+The result is a much cleaner, more focused sidebar that only contains the most relevant and actively used features of the application.

+## May 16, 2025 - Removed Benefits Section from Sidebar

+### Changes

+1. **Sidebar Navigation Update**:
+   - Removed the "Benefits" section from the User Pages section in the sidebar navigation
+   - Removed the following subitems:
+     - Disability Benefits (`/dashboard/pages/pricing/column`)
+     - Compensation Table (`/dashboard/pages/pricing/table`)
+     - Appeals Process (`/dashboard/pages/pricing/single`)
+   - The removed section had the Shield icon

+### Rationale

+The Benefits section was removed to further streamline the User Pages navigation and focus on the most essential functionality.
+This change simplifies the user experience by removing pages that were repurposed from pricing templates and not fully customized for VA benefits information.
+The VA Disability Calculator already provides core benefits information in a more appropriate format, making these additional pages redundant.

+## May 16, 2025 - Removed Veterans Section from Sidebar

+### Changes

+1. **Sidebar Navigation Update**:
+   - Removed the "Veterans" section from the User Pages section in the sidebar navigation
+   - Removed the following subitems:
+     - Veterans List (`/dashboard/pages/users`)
+     - Veteran Profile (`/dashboard/pages/profile`)
+   - The removed section had the Users icon

+### Rationale

+The Veterans section was removed to streamline the User Pages navigation and focus on the most essential functionality.
+This change simplifies the user experience by removing pages that were not fully customized for the VA Claims application context.
+The core user profile functionality is still accessible through other means when needed, but removing these links from the main navigation reduces clutter and improves focus.

+## May 16, 2025 - Removed Claim Tracker Link from Sidebar

+### Changes

+1. **Sidebar Navigation Update**:
+   - Removed the "Claim Tracker" link from the sidebar navigation (`/dashboard/apps/kanban`)
+   - The removed link was in the Resources section with the SquareKanban icon
+   - This was a "coming soon" feature as indicated by the `isComing: true` flag

+### Rationale

+The Claim Tracker link was removed to further streamline the navigation and focus on the core VA Claims functionality.
+Since this was a placeholder feature marked as "coming soon" and not yet implemented, removing it helps simplify the user experience by eliminating options that aren't currently functional.

+## May 16, 2025 - Removed Document Uploader Link from Sidebar

+### Changes

+1. **Sidebar Navigation Update**:
+   - Removed the "Document Uploader" link from the sidebar navigation (`/dashboard/apps/file-manager`)
+   - The removed link was in the Resources section with the ArchiveRestore icon
+   - This was a "coming soon" feature as indicated by the `isComing: true` flag

+### Rationale

+The Document Uploader link was removed to streamline the navigation and reduce redundancy, as the application already has a fully-functional File Manager at `/dashboard/file-manager`.
+This change simplifies the user experience by eliminating a duplicate file management option that was marked as "coming soon" but not yet implemented.

+## May 15, 2025 - Removed Mail App from Sidebar

+### Changes

+1. **Sidebar Navigation Update**:
+   - Removed the "VA Notifications" link from the sidebar navigation (`/dashboard/apps/mail`)
+   - The removed link was in the Resources section with the Mail icon

+### Rationale

+The mail app was removed to streamline the navigation and focus on the core VA Claims functionality.
+This change simplifies the user experience by removing a feature that wasn't fully implemented for the VA Claims application context.

 ## May 14, 2025 - Removed Additional Navigation Links from Sidebar

 ### Changes